pschool-in/curriculum/content/science/safety-3.md

 ### Child Safety Laws

-1. Teaching a child about a certain profession isn’t bad, but making the child work for money and outsourcing their labour to someone else for money is called child-labor.
+1. Teaching a child about a certain profession isn’t bad, but making the child work for money and outsourcing their labour to someone else for money is called child-labour.
 2. The National Child Labour Projects (NCLP) was established to rehab child labour.
 3. Integrated Child Development Services (ICDS) is a government program for early childhood care & development.
 4. The prohibition of the child marriage act is established to prevent child marriage.